frantzalexander/birthday_playlist/README.md

 - Playlist Module
 - Data Manager Module

-The Main Module is responsible for executing the program.
+The Main Module is responsible for executing the program an acquiring user input.

 The Playlist Module retrieves song data utilizing the Spotify API.